emitho/recycle/README.md

 ![image](images/photos/Screen%20Shot%202023-06-05%20at%2012.15.17.png)

-Web site for a Community Science Museum.
-Playful yet futuristic feel.
-Scales beautifully down to mobile.
+Booking site for scenic bicycle tours in the Norwegian city of Stavanger.

 ## Description

-A mobile-first informational web site for a science museum.
-The design and color palette is futuristic and tech focused.
+A booking site for Bicycle tours.

 Notable features:

-- Fun hover effects on desktop.
-- Clean, dark futuristic design.
-- Dynamic hamburger menu button coded with CSS only.
-- No flexbox used.
+- Lines up informational sections on Tour Page well with traditional use of block elements - no flexbox

 ## Built With